 Do we feed our animals non-GMO feed?

 All our animals are fed a non-GMO diet.
 Our livestock is raised on pasture that is not sprayed and fed grass/alfalfa hay through the winter.
 This is from an old stand of alfalfa.
 There is not a lot of alfalfa left in the pasture and it was planted well before there was any GMO alfalfa.
 Non- GMO feed is a top priority for us.
+Our birds are fed and organic, Non-GMO Project verified ration, supplemented with organic scratch grains and fresh greens and herbs from the garden during the growing season.
+They are also free range.
 We don't want to eat anything with GMOs and we know that if our animals eat it they will pass it on to us.
 If GMOs aren't good for us then they aren't good for our animals either.

 Why buy local?